College of Science, Engineering and Technology (STEM)

 The individual disciplines of science, engineering and technology at GCU incorporate leadership, curriculum and opportunities specific to your learning environment.
 Each discipline features advanced laboratories and equipment that any student can take advantage of for additional education outside the classroom.
 The college has also seen numerous students take part in unique on-campus programs to prepare them for graduate opportunities or research presentations at local and national conferences.

 Learn more about your future learning environment today.

-GCU is regionally accredited by the Higher Learning Commission, an institution that recognizes quality, integrity and continuous improvement in education.
+GCU is institutionally accredited by the Higher Learning Commission, which recognizes quality, integrity and continuous improvement in education.
 GCU remains committed to aligning our programs with the standards set forth by the accrediting bodies and even exceeding those standards to ensure you receive a quality education during your time here.